donan/jquery-darkhelp/README.md

 ##How to use it:

-Load Jquery, and link also the js and css of the plugin to your document Call the function $().jqueryDarkhelp(); within the document ready.
+Load Jquery, and link  the js and css of the plugin Call the function $().jqueryDarkhelp(); within the document ready.
 Example:
     $(document).ready(function() {
     $().jqueryDarkhelp();